We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While AWS isn’t completely preventable, it may help to do stretching, flexibility, and range of motion exercises before and immediately after any breast cancer surgery, especially when lymph nodes are removed.

 The main risk factor for AWS is having breast cancer surgery that includes removing lymph nodes.
 While it doesn’t happen to everyone, AWS is still considered a fairly common side effect or occurrence after lymph node removal.

 Other risk factors may include the following:

-If you see the telltale cords or rope-looking webs in your underarm area, you should let your doctor know.
 The symptoms of AWS may not appear until weeks or sometimes even months after the surgery.
-AWS is normally something that happens only once and does not usually reoccur.
+AWS is normally something that happens only once and doesn’t usually recur.